FoolCode/SphinxQL-Query-Builder/README.md

 ### About

-If you didn't know, the SphinxQL is faster than the API counterpart, and gives several more functions, especially for interacting with RT indexes.
+This is a PHP Query Builder created ad-hoc to work with SphinxQL, an SQL dialect to use with the Sphinx search engine.

-This package maps every function listed in the [SphinxQL reference](http://sphinxsearch.com/docs/current.html#sphinxql-reference).
-It is closely styled to FuelPHP's query builder.
+It maps every function listed in the [SphinxQL reference](http://sphinxsearch.com/docs/current.html#sphinxql-reference) and is generally [faster](http://sphinxsearch.com/blog/2010/04/25/sphinxapi-vs-sphinxql-benchmark/) than the Sphinx API, beside having more functions.

-This package has no dependencies except PHP 5.3, `\MySQLi` and of course a working Sphinx server.
+This Query Builder has no dependencies except PHP 5.3, `\MySQLi` and of course a working Sphinx server.
 FuelPHP is not necessary but we've added a bootstrap for using it as a Package.
+It is styled after FuelPHP's Query Builder.

-__This package is ALPHA QUALITY.__ We use it into our FoolFrame project that is still unreleased.
-Try it at our own risk.
+__This package is ALPHA QUALITY.__

 ## Usage

-The examples will use just \Sphinxql.
+The examples will omit the namespace.

 	use Foolz\Sphinxql\Sphinxql as Sphinxql;

 #### Static uses one default connection

-Since it the most of cases you will have one single connection, this likely will be enough for your needs.
+If you have one single connection, it's convenient to use the static methods.

 	// if you don't use the default connection, use this function to change the defaults Sphinxql::setDefault(array('host' => 'yourhost.com', 'port' => 9348, 'charset' => 'utf8));